neondatabase/website/content/docs/manage/roles.md

   - /docs/manage/users
 ---

 In Neon, roles are PostgreSQL roles.
-You can think of a role as a database user.
+A role can define a user or group and is used to manage database access permissions.
+Roles can own database objects, assign privileges, and have various attributes like login rights or access permissions.

 Each Neon project is created with a default role that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
 This role owns the default database (`neondb`) that is created in a project's primary branch.

 Additional roles can be created in a project's primary branch or child branches.
 There is no limit to the number of roles you can create.

 Roles belong to a branch.
 If you create a child branch, roles from the parent branch are duplicated in the child branch.
 For example, if role `sally` exists in the parent branch, role `sally` is copied to the child branch when the child branch is created.
 The only time this does not occur is when you create a branch that only includes data up to a particular point in time.
 If the role was created in the parent branch after that point in time, it is not duplicated in the child branch.

+Roles created in the Neon console, Neon CLI, or Neon API are granted membership in the [neon_superuser](#the-neon_superuser-role) role.

 Neon supports creating and managing roles from the following interfaces: